04Sanjanareddy/CodeAlpha_Stock_Portfolio_Tracker/README.md

-# CodeAlpha_Stock_Portfolio_Tracker
+# 📈 Stock Portfolio Tracker (Python)
-Stock Portfolio Tracker is a simple Python command-line app that helps users manage their stock investments.
-It lets you add, remove, and view stocks while automatically fetching live prices from Yahoo Finance using the yfinance library.
-The program calculates total investment, current portfolio value, and profit/loss in real time—making it an easy, practical tool to track your stock performance.
+The Stock Portfolio Tracker is a simple Python command-line program that allows users to manage their stock investments.
+Users can input stock names and quantities, and the program calculates the total investment value using a hardcoded dictionary of stock prices.
+It demonstrates how basic Python concepts—such as dictionaries, input/output, basic arithmetic, and optional file handling—can be combined to build a practical, real-world project.

+# ⚙️ Key Concepts Used
+   * Dictionary → to store stock prices ({"AAPL": 180, "TSLA": 250})
+   * Input/Output → to take user input and display results in the console
+   * Basic Arithmetic → to calculate total investment value
+   * File Handling (optional) → to save the result into a .txt or .csv file

-# 🌟  Key Features
+# 🌟 Features
-   * Add and remove stocks interactively
+   * Add multiple stocks and specify quantities.
-   * Weighted-average calculation for repeated stock additions.
-   * Fetch live stock prices and display real-time profit/loss.
+   * Uses predefined stock prices stored in a dictionary.
-   * Automatically converts stock symbols to uppercase for consistency.
-   * Neat tabular display of portfolio summary with totals.
-   * Error handling for invalid inputs or missing data.
+   * Calculates and displays the total portfolio investment value.
+   * Optionally saves results to a text or CSV file.
-   * Simple, lightweight, and beginner-friendly CLI interface.
+   * Simple and beginner-friendly command-line interface

-# ⚙️ Technologies Used
+# 🧠 Technologies & Tools Used
-   * Python 3 - Core Programming language.
+   * Programming Language: Python 3
-   * yfinance - To fetch real-time stock prices from Yahoo Finance.
-   * Object Oriented Programming (OOP) - For clean and modular code design.
-   * Dictionaries & Loops - For sorting and processing portfolio data.
-   * Exception Handling - For safe API calls and error management.
+   * Libraries: Built-in Python modules only (os, csv, etc. — no external dependencies)
+   * Development Tools: IDLE / VS Code / PyCharm
+   * Environment: Command Line Interface (CLI)

+# 🚀 Learning Objectives
+   * Understand how to use dictionaries for key-value data mapping.
+   * Learn to perform user input handling and data validation.
+   * Practice basic arithmetic operations for financial calculations.
+   * Explore file handling for saving or reading investment summaries